autolab/Autolab/README.md

 This will build the site using the branch you are currently in (hopefully `master`), place the built HTML files into the `gh-pages` branch, and push to GitHub.
 GitHub will then automatically deploy the new content in `gh-pages`.

+**Note**: Jenkins will automatically deploy the documentation whenever a new commit is pushed to `master`, so there is generally no need to manually execute this step.

 ## Contributing

 We encourage you to contribute to Autolab!
 Please check out the